haacked/haacked.com/_posts/archived/2005-03-06-its-easier-to-find-your-blog-than-you-think.aspx.markdown

 ---
 layout: post
-title: "It's Easier To Find Your Blog Than You Think"
+title: It's Easier To Find Your Blog Than You Think
 date: 2005-03-06 -0800
 comments: true
 disqus_identifier: 2314
 categories: []
+redirect_from: "/archive/2005/03/05/its-easier-to-find-your-blog-than-you-think.aspx/"
 ---

 My friend Walter points out some [common sense advice](http://spaces.msn.com/members/waltimate/Blog/cns!1pCvw_V_FwCgTXneX4GXlXLw!147.entry) about how not to get fired for the content of your blog.
 Of course this